jrpool/learning-os-software/user-experiences/learner.md

 Questions are given in sequence until all reflections for a cycle have been submitted.

-1. When cycle is 80% complete, Learners will receive a notification to begin the retrospective.
+1. When Moderator runs `/cycle retro`, Learners will receive a notification to begin the retrospective in their current project channel.
-  - Message from Moderator: "Time to begin the retrospective!
+  - Message from `@lg-bot`: "Time to begin the retrospective!
 Run `/log --retro` in your `#log` channel to start.
 1. `/log --retro` (in `#log` channel) : begin retrospective process
   - `@lg-bot` responds with welcome message and instructions.
   - `@lg-bot` shows first reflection question (`r1`) along with instructions for how to answer.